 When you look at the spine from the back, it appears straight.
 But if you observe it from the side, you’ll notice it has some natural curvatures, including natural lordosis curves in the lower spine and upper spine.
-They appear in a healthy spine at the neck, the torso and the lumbar region.
+They appear in a healthy spine.

 What is Lordosis?